FALL 2020 & WINTER 2021

 Once it’s safe to do so, we look forward to offering both online and in-person offerings.

-For over 17 years, the Learning in Retirement program, also known as LinR, has enjoyed an established presence at Carleton University and within the greater Ottawa community.
+For 20 years, the Learning in Retirement program, also known as LinR, has provided the Ottawa community with affordable opportunities to learn for personal satisfaction.

 The program is open to adults of all ages.
 Our participants are part of a community of life-long learners who enjoy engaging lectures and discussions on topics of common interest.
 There are no prerequisites, exams or assignments, required readings, or grades.

 Each session offers a number of unique lecture series and workshops, taught by experts in their field.
 Typically, two six-week-long sessions are offered each fall (September – December), as well as one in the winter (January – February), and two in the spring (March – May).
 In the spring and fall sessions, single lecture presentations (two hours each) are also offered in the daytime and evenings.

 Lecture topics include art history, music, science, politics, history, religion, social studies, philosophy, memoir writing, and more.
 Language and writing workshops are offered regularly, in small class settings.
 Participants of the Learning in Retirement program also enjoy borrowing privileges at Carleton’s MacOdrum library.

 Lectures and workshops are most often located on Carleton’s main campus, or Carleton’s new Dominion-Chalmers Centre (at Cooper and O’Connor).
 Some off-campus locations, such as the National Gallery of Canada, and downtown Ottawa (for walking tours), have also been used to offer enriching lectures/workshops.

 Read what LinR participants have said about the program, the offerings and the lecturers:

 - I love the opportunity to attend such classes.
 Since there are no exams, no assignments, I can spend as much effort as I want, dive deeper, or skip areas that interest me less.
 I get what I put into it.